Snuggan/pax2/documentation/example-en-mass.md

 ### plots.csv

 This file contains field measurements, ground data.
 It has a header line followed by data from one plot per line.
-The regular tools, the `pdal` filter modules, the required columns (header names) are:
+The regular tools, the `pdal` filter modules, require these columns:

 - `east` is the eastern coordinate in the geographical reference system used in rasters and point cloud files.
 - `north` is the northern coordinate in the geographical reference system used in rasters and point cloud files.